SciOmicsLab/PhenoComb/README.md

 ### Server Workflow

 The server workflow follows the same steps of the local workflow, except that the pre-processing step is incorporated into the Combinatorial Phenotypes Cell Counting step.
 It will save all the outputs from each step, and also log files, to the desired output folder.
+It means that the size of the dataset you can analyze is not limited by your computer memory, but by time and disk space for the outputs.

 #### Folder Structure